Bayesian Analysis of Neutron Star Mass and Radius Observations

 which outputs some additional information on the relevant functions and parameters.

-.o2 extension) which contain one table3d object giving the probability density of a neutron star observation as a slice in that table.
+.o2 extension) which contain one o2scl::table3d object giving the probability density of one neutron star observation as a slice in that table.
+The command

 Output is stored in HDF files with a prefix given by the argument to the